enen92/script.module.thesportsdb/README.md

 * `eventDateTime` -  returns a datetime object with the datetime of the event (GMT timezone)

 Note: event lookups do not return the team objects.
 You need a second lookup using the teamId's to grab the team objects

+####Livescores
+Default Properties
+* `Date` -
+* `League` - League string for the live event
+* `Round` -  Round for the league of the live event
+* `Spectators` -  Number of spectators for the live event
+* `HomeTeam` -  Name of the hometeam for the live event
+* `HomeTeam_Id` - Id for the hometeam for the live event on thesportsdb
+* `AwayTeam` -  Name for the awayteam for the live event
+* `AwayTeam_Id` -  Id for the awayteam for the live event on thesportsdb
+* `Time` - time string for the event time (eg: "2016-01-28T17:30:00+00:00" - GMT timezone)
+* `HomeGoals` -  Number of goals for the hometeam
+* `AwayGoals` -  Number of goals for the awayteam
+* `HomeGoalDetails` -  Details of the goals for the hometeam
+* `AwayGoalDetails` -  Details of the goals for the awayteam
+* `HomeLineupGoalkeeper` -  Details for the hometeam goalkeeper
+* `AwayLineupGoalkeeper` -  Details for the awayteam goalkeeper
+* `HomeLineupDefense` -  Details for the hometeam defense
+* `AwayLineupDefense` -  Details for the awayteam defense
+* `HomeLineupMidfield` -  Details for the hometeam midfielders
+* `AwayLineupMidfield` -  Details for the awayteam midfielders
+* `HomeLineupForward` -  Details for the hometeam forwarders
+* `AwayLineupForward` -  Details for the awayteam forwarders
+* `HomeLineupSubstitutes` -  Details for the hometeam bench
+* `AwayLineupSubstitutes` -  Details for the awayteam bench
+* `HomeLineupCoach` -  Hometeam coach
+* `AwayLineupCoach` -  Awayteam coach
+* `HomeSubDetails` -  Substitutions details for the hometeam
+* `AwaySubDetails` - Substitutions details for the awayteam
+* `HomeTeamFormation` -  Formation of the hometeam
+* `AwayTeamFormation` -  Formation of the awayteam
+* `Location` -  Location of the event
+* `Stadium` -  Name of the stadium of the event
+* `HomeTeamYellowCardDetails` - Details for the yellow cards of the hometeam
+* `AwayTeamYellowCardDetails` -  Details for the yellow cards of the awayteam
+* `HomeTeamRedCardDetails` -  Details for the redcards of the hometeam
+* `AwayTeamRedCardDetails` -  Details for the redcards of the awayteam

+Specific module Properties
+* `DateTime` - Returns the date of the event as a python datetime object (GMT timezone)

 ####User
 * `strUsername ` - the user username